nahalstead/metalsmith-boilerplate/src/about.md

 # ABOUT ME

-Junior Web Developer based in Largs, Scotland email: <nickantonyh@gmail.com>
+Junior Web Developer based in Largs, Scotland
+Email me here: <nickantonyh@gmail.com>

 I've worked as an independent web developer since 2008, specializing in WordPress and Joomla.
 The majority of the projects I've delivered have been carried out on a subcontractual